Skip to Content

 Roost Guards / Roost Deflectors

 You can find good roost deflectors at a good price online.
 Like this Fox Racing Roost Deflector (link to Amazon), which comes in different sizes and colors.
-I’ve used this one before, it’s actually really light and easy to wear.
-If you’re looking for a good quality roost guard, I recommend this one.
+I’ve used this one before, it’s light and easy to wear.
+If you’re looking for a good-quality roost guard, I recommend this one.
 But keep in mind, a roost deflector or roost guard isn’t going to protect your kidneys, ribs, shoulders, or clavicle the way a chest protector does.

 I would use a roost guard for light riding where I won’t be zooming past trees.
 But if you plan on doing tricks, or riding quickly through tough terrain.
 I would go with a stronger safer option, like a chest protector.